mwiens91/trans-fat/README.md

 Ideally, car stereos should not depend on these small details, but unfortunately, many do.
 That's where **transfat** comes in:

-**transfat** transfers normal audio files to FAT devices and worries about the annoying details of your car stereo so that you don't have to.
+**transfat** transfers audio files to FAT devices and worries about the annoying details of your car stereo so that you don't have to.

 ## What exactly does this do?